NSO-developer/nso-gitbook/administration/installation-and-deployment/system-install.md

 **Manual Pages**

 The installation program will unpack the NSO manual pages from the documentation archive, allowing you to use the `man` command to view them.
-The manual pages are also available in PDF format and from the online documentation located on [NCS man-pages, Volume 1](https://developer.cisco.com/docs/nso-guides-6.3/ncs-man-pages-volume-1) in Manual Pages.&#x20;
+The manual pages are also available in PDF format and from the online documentation located on [NCS man-pages, Volume 1](https://developer.cisco.com/docs/nso-guides-6.3/ncs-man-pages-volume-1) in Manual Pages.

 Following is a list of a few of the installed manual pages: